Half the people sheltering in Rafah are children, and the world has forgotten them

 Unborn children suffer in equal measure.
 Gaza’s healthcare infrastructure has all but collapsed, along with the prenatal care system.
 Fewer than a third of the territory’s hospitals are partially functioning – the rest are not functioning at all.
 Miscarriages, stillbirths, congenital anomalies and infant mortality rates (to say nothing of maternal mortality) have skyrocketed.

 The rights of Gazan children “are being gravely violated at a level that has rarely been seen in recent history”, in the words of Ann Skelton, chair of the UN Committee on the Rights of the Child.
-Ms Skelton has framed the issue in the context of “rights” because depriving children of care in the context of armed conflict could constitute a war crime under international law.
+Ms Skelton has suggested that depriving children of care during conflict could constitute a war crime under international law.
 Indeed, Israel’s refusal to allow Gazan civilians access to aid for most of the war is thought to be the subject of an investigation by the International Criminal Court.

 For Gazans themselves, a greater concern than the pursuit of a day in court may be what an entire generation of maimed and traumatised children – the heirs to Gaza, by and large – means for their community’s future.
 It is a question Israelis should be asking themselves as well.

-Concepts like forgiveness and reconciliation can sometimes be hard for children to grasp; the wisdom needed lies in the years ahead of them.
+It can sometimes be hard for children to grasp concepts like forgiveness and reconciliation; the wisdom needed lies in the years ahead of them.
 But for adults whose formative years were marred by unspeakable violence, it is even harder.